 Identifying contributions to 20th century coastal sea level rise

-Sönke Dangendorf, University of Siegen, Research Institute for Water and Environment, Siegen, Germany; Tulane University, Department of River-Coastal Science & Engineering, New Orleans, United States, Leon Chafik, Stockholm University, Department of Meteorology, Stockholm, Sweden, Christopher G Piecuch, Woods Hole Oceanographic Institution, Woods Hole, United States and Thomas Frederikse, Jet Propulsion Laboratory, Caltech, Pasadena, CA, United States
+Sönke Dangendorf, University of Siegen, Research Institute for Water and Environment, Siegen, Germany; Tulane University, Department of River-Coastal Science & Engineering, New Orleans, United States, Leon Chafik, Stockholm University, Department of Meteorology, Stockholm, Sweden, Christopher G Piecuch, Woods Hole Oceanographic Institution, Woods Hole, MA, United States and Thomas Frederikse, Jet Propulsion Laboratory, Caltech, Pasadena, CA, United States

 Abstract: